marbad1994/docxology/README.md

 # Docxology

 This started with me asking claude to create a searchable and formatted documentation viewer for the X.Org documentation since it's very hard to read and a lot of pages.
 After it was useful to me several times I decided to deploy it for everyone to enjoy.
-It's deployed here: [Xorg Docxology](https://xorg-documentation.fly.dev)
+It's deployed here: [Xorg Docxology](https://xorg-documentation.fly.dev) or test it with the AI chat helper [Xorg Docxology with AI widget](http://149.248.196.196/)

 Then I thought that it was actually a pretty good tool so I asked codex to make it a simple tool for documentation.
 So yes it is vibe coded and yes it is a mess but it works okay for now.
 It's just the outcome of something I needed in the moment.